 The process of an IME may seem small, but it is a determining factor in your case.
 Testimony from this physician may affect the treatment you receive going forward and the money the insurance company pays.
 You need to find an attorney who understands the intricacies and inner workings of the physician-insurance company relationship.
 You also need to have an expert on your side to guide you in the right direction.

 You may feel small and powerless going up against an insurance company, but attorney Robert White can provide the support you need.
 Robert White is based in Texas, a state known for its lack of workers’ comp insurance, and he has litigated many personal injury cases.
-He is board-certified and committed to providing you with the best legal aid you can find in a time of crisis.
+He is board-certified and committed to providing you with strong legal aid in your time of crisis.
 Schedule a consultation with attorney Robert White today to learn more about your rights as an injury victim.